 - DUO: There are three different DUO-classes; for male, female and mixed pairs.
 The DUO teams need to ride all the stages together (within visual contact).
-Also DUO’s ride the same long tracks as elite, hobby, and fatbike.
+Also DUO’s ride the same long tracks as elite and hobby.

 - Juniors: There are three age classes for juniors: 12y, 15y and 18y.
 Naturally there are own classes for girls and boys.
 12y and 15y juniors will ride shorter tracks with total length around 50km.
-18y juniors will either ride the entire 180km or slightly shorter tracks.
-This will be decided closer to the race.
+18y juniors will ride own stages with daily lenght from 30km to 50km.